 Peter Cooper wanted his school to play a role in the political and cultural life of his city and country.
 The means he chose was the establishment of the Great Hall in the basement of the Foundation Building.
 It seated 900, the largest secular meeting room in New York and soon after it was opened.
 It made history when Abraham Lincoln, an unannounced candidate for president of the United States, and a virtual unknown in New York, was invited to speak there by the Young Men's Republican Union.

 To some it seemed a strange invitation; Peter Cooper had served as a Jacksonian Democrat on the New York Board of Alderman.
 But he was also an ardent enemy of slavery and he was glad to provide a forum for the young lawyer from Illinois.
 The address Lincoln gave, which has come to be known as his “right makes might” address, aroused the country.
 “No man ever made such an impression on his first appearance to a New York audience,” wrote the New York Tribune.
 Lincoln himself credited the speech at Cooper Union with a major role in his rise to the White House.

 The alliance between Lincoln and Cooper solidified during the Civil War.
-In 1863, in the face of strong northern opposition to Lincoln's plan to welcome former slaves into the Union army—and thereby take a major step toward emancipation—Cooper sent the commander in chief a public letter of support.
-“I believe with you,” he wrote, “that it is impossible for a people who are determined to perpetuate slavery at the expense of all the horrors of a civil war, to continue to hold slaves and live in peace with a government having its foundation on the equal and inalienable rights of men.”
-For Cooper, as for Lincoln, this was both a matter of morality and practicality; allowing slaves to fight on would give the Union a powerful new weapon.
+In 1863, in the face of strong northern opposition to Lincoln's plan to welcome former enslaved people into the Union army—and thereby take a major step toward emancipation—Cooper sent the commander in chief a public letter of support.
+“I believe with you,” he wrote, “that it is impossible for a people who are determined to perpetuate slavery at the expense of all the horrors of a civil war, to continue to hold enslaved persons and live in peace with a government having its foundation on the equal and inalienable rights of men.”
+For Cooper, as for Lincoln, this was both a matter of morality and practicality; allowing enslaved people to fight on would give the Union a powerful new weapon.
 After emancipation, Cooper invited Fredrick Douglass to the Great Hall to defend the policy.